rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 In our WooCommerce product feed plugin, you’ll get these options -

-- Include Only Parent ProductS (without variations)
+- Include Only Parent Products (without variations)
 - Include Variation Name In The Product Title
 - Include All Variable Products Variations